mgsrevolver/vinyl-trader/README.md

 ## Game Concept

-Deli Wars is a game about record flipping where players:
+Vinyl Trader is a game about record flipping where players:

 - Buy and sell vinyl records across different stores and boroughs
 - Manage inventory space and cash flow